atssj/tpl-docker-images/README.md

 bun run index.ts
 ```

+Please check our [Release Process](./RELEASE.md) documentation for information about versioning and publishing releases.

 This project was created using `bun init` in bun v1.2.5.
 [Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.